-Rabbi Burg has helped to articulate a congregational mission and vision for Beth Am’s community engagement initiative (See New Jewish Neighborhood Project) and “In, For Of, Inc.” a 501(c)3 organization affiliated with Beth Am.
-He serves on the boards of the Elijah Cummings Youth Program, the Maryland Zoo in Baltimore, the Institute for Islamic, Christian and Jewish Studies (ICJS) and IFO, and, from 2014-2018, on the Board of Jews United for Justice.
+Rabbi Burg has helped to articulate a congregational mission and vision for Beth Am’s community engagement work and “In, For Of, Inc.” a 501(c)3 organization affiliated with Beth Am.
+He serves on the boards of the Elijah Cummings Youth Program, the Maryland Zoo in Baltimore, and formerly the Institute for Islamic, Christian and Jewish Studies (ICJS), the IFO, and Jews United for Justice.
 He has been a vocal supporter in Annapolis and Baltimore of marriage equality, police reform, environmental justice, legislation to curtail gun violence and other important social and societal issues affecting Beth Am’s city and state.

 Rav Daniel lives near Beth Am in the historic Reservoir Hill neighborhood with his wife Rabbi Miriam Cotzin Burg and their two children, Eliyah and Shamir.

 Rabbi Tyler Dratch is a teacher, spiritual leader, and convener of sacred spaces who came to Beth Am in July 2021.
 He leads prayers at Shabbat and holiday worship services.
 As a Shaliach Tzibur, he mixes a traditional nusach with contemporary Jewish music.
 In diverse prayer-leading experiences, he uses music to elevate Jewish rituals.
 He also directs Beth Am’s education programs, which include the Discovery Lab for children and teens and regular programs of study for adults.